-State secretary gets involved in Sri Lanka embassy incident
+Sri Lankan court blocks Swiss embassy worker from leaving

-State Secretary Pascale Baeriswyl has summoned to Bern the Sri Lankan ambassador to Switzerland based in Berlin, Karunasena Hettiarachchi.
-This follows an incident concerning an employee of the Swiss embassy in Colombo.
+Colombo’s chief magistrate issued the order on Tuesday at the request of police.

-Baeriswyl confirmed at the meeting on Monday that Switzerland supported measures to investigate and settle the matter by due process of law.
-However, the employee concerned still cannot be questioned on health grounds, the foreign ministry said in a statementexternal link.
+This comes a day after Sri Lanka’s ambassador to Switzerland was summoned to Bern to explain a factual dispute over the incident.

-The foreign ministry said that on November 25 a local employee at the Swiss embassy in Colombo was detained on the street and threatened by unidentified men to force her to disclose “embassy-related information”.
+The Swiss foreign ministry has complained that a local employee at the Swiss embassy in Colombo was held on the streetexternal link on November 25 and threatened by unidentified men to force her to disclose “embassy-related information”.

 The embassy reported the incident to the Sri Lankan authorities, calling for a swift and thorough investigation.